 A summer college experience that changes your life and expands humanity’s understanding of our collective past, present, and future?
 We do it at the museum.

 Students gain practical experience doing archaeological field work, but it is not inexpensive.
-Field school fees range from $1,500 to $4,500 and usually includes camping or traveling to remote areas for weeks on end, which means working even a part-time job is not possible during the field experience.
+Field school fees range from $1,500 to $4,500, and programs usually include camping or traveling to remote areas for weeks on end, which makes working even a part-time job impossible during the field experience.

 Help the museum earn make this opportunity more accessible.